MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Batch/v1.1.4/Get-AzureRmBatchAccountKeys.md

 ```

 ## DESCRIPTION
-The **Get-AzureRmBatchAccountKeys** cmdlet gets the keys of an azure_2 Batch account in the current subscription.
+The **Get-AzureRmBatchAccountKeys** cmdlet gets the keys of an Azure Batch account in the current subscription.

 ## EXAMPLES